Particle Acceleration in Collisionless Magnetically Arrested Disks

 Fig.~\ref{fig:mixing} highlights that significant velocity shear is found along the jet sheath; associated vortices are similar to those seen for the Kelvin-Helmholtz (KH) instability.
 The vortices can give rise to magnetic reconnection and subsequent plasmoid formation \citep[shown in a microscopic scenario in][]{sironi21}.
 Additionally, it becomes apparent from the $n_{e^+} / n_i$ fraction that significant mixing occurs between matter associated with the jet (i.e., positrons) and matter associated with the disk (i.e., ions), which interface in the jet sheath region.
 However, the ions do not mix effectively into the inner jet region, as is confirmed in Fig.~\ref{fig:mixing}.
 We also note that the jet sheath layer is quite magnetized with $\sigma_\mathrm{h} \approx 1$ (Fig.~\ref{fig:densmaps}), indicating that magnetic fields are dynamically important.

 We find that the flux eruptions occasionally result in the stretching and curling of magnetic fields along the jet sheath.
-This is caused by an initially non- or slowly rotating magnetic field line that is suddenly set into motion after it enters the BH ergosphere.
-The sudden jolt of the magnetic field line travels outwards along the jet sheath and creates sufficient velocity shear to initiate KH-like behavior.
-Some of these wave roll-ups \citep[see also][]{davelaar23} eventually form circular (island) magnetic field structures \citep{sironi16,vos24}.
-These structures grow via a swirl-like flow which drags magnetic fields that relax into a circular shell around the original structure.
+This is caused by an initially non- or slowly rotating magnetic field line that is suddenly set into motion after it enters the BH ergosphere creating a torsional Alfv\'en wave.
+The oscillations of the Alfv\'en wave result in sufficient velocity shear to bring about KH-like behavior.
+Some of the KH eddies \citep[see also][]{davelaar23} eventually form circular (island) magnetic field structures \citep{sironi16,vos24}.
+These structures then grow via the surrounding swirl-like flows which drag magnetic fields that relax into a circular shell around the original structure.